 - The future is multi-chain

-- The aggregation will pave the way for mass adoption
+- Aggregating and connecting liquidity sources will pave the way for mass adoption

 dApps: Many users come across a new interesting dApp on a chain they don't have funds in and struggle to get their funds there.
 This is significant friction in user onboarding as they have to research and find bridges to that chain to start using the dApp.